WHAT KINDS OF PARASITES DO CATS GET?

 The appearance of worm segments -or proglottids- in the feces and around the anus is the most visible sign of infection; there may also be vomiting, including proglottids, if the worm has gone to the stomach, and occasionally weight loss.

 Deworming medicines, either oral or injectable, are used to treat tapeworms.
 Flea control treatments are the most recommended approach to avoid tapeworm infection in cats, especially in those that have access to the outdoors.

-Heartworms, also known as Dirofilaria immitis, are protozoan parasites that reside in the heart and blood vessels around it.
+Heartworms, also known as Dirofilaria immitis, are protozoan parasites that reside in the heart and the blood vessels around it.
 Although cats are more resistant to heartworm infection than dogs, it can nonetheless occur.
 This sickness is spread by infected mosquito bites, which inject eggs into the pet’s blood and tissues, the larvae then travel for several months before settling in the heart and pulmonary arteries.